Ramjet: Cyrano de Bergerac

 L'Autre Monde: ou les États et Empires de la Lune (Comical History of the States and Empires of the Moon) (1657) was the first of three satirical novels written by Cyrano de Bergerac that are considered among the first science fiction stories.
-Arthur C Clarke credited this book with conceiving of the ramjet, and being the first fictional example of a rocket-powered space flight.
+Arthur C Clarke credited this book with conceiving the ramjet, and as the first fictional example of rocket-powered space flight.

 René Lorin

-The ramjet was conceived in 1913 by French inventor René Lorin, who was granted a patent for his device.
-Attempts to build a prototype failed due to inadequate materials.
-His patent FR290356 showed a piston internal combustion engine with added 'trumpets' as exhaust nozzles.
+The ramjet was designed in 1913 by French inventor René Lorin, who was granted a patent (FR290356) for his device.
+He could not test his invention due to the unavailability of adequate equipment since there was no way at the time for an aircraft to go fast enough for a ramjet to function properly.
+His patent showed a piston internal combustion engine with added 'trumpets' as exhaust nozzles, expressing the idea that the exhaust from internal combustion engines could be directed into nozzles to create jet propulsion.